fortyoneplustwo/timestamp/README.md

   Adjusting the `audioDuration` property every time the recorder becomes inactive acts as an accumulator and ensures that computing a timestamp does not depend on `n`.

 ## Issues
-  Only the Mozilla Firefox browser allows for highlighting of multiple notes on the page.
+  Only the Mozilla Firefox browser allows for highlighting of multiple notes across the page.

 ## Project setup
 ```